caceyli/learngit/D2/readme.txt

-1. login title with "caceyli/Simple.0":
+1. login Jenkins with "caceyli/Simple.0":
 http://10.10.12.96:8080

 2. Following vm must be used to stage applications :